Elections -- United States

 Call Number: RH MS 122

-Overview The James Ashford Manka papers are concerned primarily with Manka's peripheral activities, not with his law practice.
+Overview The James Ashford Manka papers are concerned primarily with Manka's peripheral activities, including politics and religion.
 The collection has been arranged by subject.
 File folders with this subject arrangement were maintained by Manka and fall into five categories and form a rough chronology of Manka's activities.

 Dates: 1929 - 1970